Left unprocessed, repressed anger will wreak havoc on your happiness, your relationships, and your overall life.

 What To Do At The End Of Each Anger Releasing Session

 Lie still, on your back, and put each of your hands over your stomach and chest and feel your breath rise and fall.
 Whatever emotions rise up, allow them to rise.
 Whatever you feel, simply accept it.
 Let it be there, without rushing or condemning your feelings.
-It will pass when it is meant to.

 The New & Improved, More Emotionally Free You Awaits